RiskoZoSlovenska/configer/README.md

 * Metatables are never copied.
 * Table keys are never copied.
 * Every table in either config (default or user) must be unique.
 That is, using the same table object twice is not supported.
+This limitation doesn't apply to tables supplied to the `SET` keyword or returned via the `UPDATE` keyword.
 This is to avoid ambiguous cases such as the following:
 ```lua
 local a = { b = "c" }